 Orientation is designed to introduce beginning students to Escoffier Online International Culinary Academy and the online learning platform.
 Through participation in the online Orientation, students will learn to navigate in the Online Campus and will also be introduced to EOICA policies and procedures.
+Students will complete an interactive study planning.
 Orientation is mandatory and all new students are required to attend Orientation prior to accessing their first course.